OffchainLabs/decentralized-timeboost-spec/README.md

   - the consensus timestamp of the latest successful round, and
   - the median of the timestamps of the candidate lists output by the consensus protocol
 - A consensus priority epoch number, which is computed from the consensus timestamp
-- A consensus priority inbox index, which is the maximum of:
+- A consensus delayed inbox index, which is the maximum of:
-  - the consensus priority inbox index of the latest successful round, and
+  - the consensus delayed inbox index of the latest successful round, and
-  - the median of the priority inbox indexes of the candidate lists output by the consensus protocol
+  - the median of the delayed inbox indexes of the candidate lists output by the consensus protocol
+- A (possibly empty) sequence of delayed inbox indices, consisting of the interval `(prev, current]` where `prev` is the consensus delayed inbox index of the latest successful round, and `current` is the consensus delayed inbox index of this round.
 - Among all priority bundle transactions seen in the consensus output that are tagged with the current consensus epoch number, first discard any that are not from the current consensus epoch and any that are not properly signed by the priority controller for the current epoch.
 Then include those that are designated as included by this procedure:
   - Let K be the largest sequence number of any bundle from the current consensus epoch number that has been included by a previous successful round’s invocation of this procedure, or -1 if there is no such bundle
   - Loop: